 How to get started investing in gold

 Ready to get started with gold?
 Here are 2 common ways to add exposure to this precious metal to your portfolio.
+I have left out the third way to get exposure to the gold market, which comes from investing in gold mining companies on the stock market.
+We can leave them for another day.

 Buy physical gold – gold bullion and gold coins